PurdueCAM2Project/HELPSweb/source/join.rst

    }

-What would happen when `f()` is called?

 Object-Oriented Programming (independent of language)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What is encapsulation?
+- What is encapsulation?
 Why is it important?

-What is inheritance?
+- What is inheritance?
 How can it be used?

-What is polymorphism?
+- What is polymorphism?
 How is it used?

-What are the main differences between a class and a structure in C
+- What are the main differences between a class and a structure in C
   (or a record in Pascal)?

 Networking
 ~~~~~~~~~~

-Briefly explain the difference among TCP,  UDP, and HTTP.
+- Briefly explain the difference among TCP,  UDP, and HTTP.

-If you need to write a pair of programs to send and receive files, what network protocol would you use?
+- If you need to write a pair of programs to send and receive files, what network protocol would you use?
 Options include (but are not limited to) TCP, UDP, HTTP, SSL, Wifi.
 Explain your answer.

-What is the fastest network (in terms bytes per second) today?
+- What is the fastest network (in terms bytes per second) today?
 What is the data rate?

-What is the data rate (in terms of bytes of second) if a cargo ship carries 100,000 of hard disks cruising at 36 km/h?
+- What is the data rate (in terms of bytes of second) if a cargo ship carries 100,000 of hard disks cruising at 36 km/h?

 C++
 ~~~

-Explain the purpose of virtual.
+- Explain the purpose of `virtual`.

-What is a copy constructor?
+- What is a copy constructor?
 In what condition can the default copy
   constructor be used?
 In what condition must a programmer write a
   different copy constructor?
 Hint: understand the difference between
   shallow and deep copy.

-Is every valid C program also a valid C++ program?
+- Is every valid C program also a valid C++ program?
 Explain your
   answer.
-Hint: Many people answer this question without thinking.
+Hint: Many people answer this question without
+  thinking.
 Consider the keywords in C and in C++.

-Explain the difference of call by value and call by reference for C++
+- Explain the difference of call by value and call by reference for C++  programs.
-programs.

 Java
 ~~~~

-What are the differences between a class and an interface?
+- What are the differences between a class and an interface?

-Explain two meanings (there are more than two) of the word final in Java programs.
+- Explain two meanings (there are more than two) of the word final in Java programs.

-What are the differences between int and Integer?
+- What are the differences between int and Integer?

-In Java, List is an interface and ArrayList is a class.
+- In Java, List is an interface and ArrayList is a class.
 What does this mean?

 Machine Learning
 ~~~~~~~~~~~~~~~~

-Briefly explain deep learning.
+- Briefly explain deep learning.
 Why is it called “deep”?

-Why probability is essential in machine learning?
+- Why probability is essential in machine learning?

-What is the difference between supervised learning and reinforcement
+- What is the difference between supervised learning and reinforcement
   learning?

-What are the limitations of support vector machines?
+- What are the limitations of support vector machines?